tywalch/electrodb/README.md

 ```

 ## Filters
 Building thoughtful indexes can make queries simple and performant.
 Sometimes you need to filter results down further.
-By adding Filters to your model you can extend your queries with custom filters.
+By adding Filters to your model, you can extend your queries with custom filters.
 Below is the traditional way you would add a filter to Dynamo's DocumentClient directly along side how you would accomplish the same using a Filter function.

 ```javascript
 {